wojtczyk/tradealerts/README.md

 We will try to host the application on Walrus.
 Three components play together:

-1. A Market data backend connected to Coinbase
+1. A Market data backend connected to Coinbase via CDK
 2. A collection of algorithms processing the market data and generating trade alerts
-3. This frontend application that pushes trade alerts out to end users via xmtp
+3. A frontend application that pushes trade alerts out to end users via xmtp

 ## Note